nikolai6767/pallas-analysis/README.md

 namespace pallas;
 int main() {
     // Setup everything
-    Archive globalArchive = Archive(); // Create the main trace globalArchive.openGlobal("<your trace name>", "main");
+    GlobalArchive globalArchive = Archive(); // Create the main trace globalArchive.openGlobal("<your trace name>", "main");
-    // You can also create subprocesses by creating new archives under the global archive.
+    // The Global Archive is where all the Strings,
+    // information about Threads and Processes, and Regions are stored.

     globalArchive.addString(...)                   // Register a String
-    globalArchive.addLocationGroup(...)    // Register a LocationGroup
+    globalArchive.addLocationGroup(<processID>)    // Register a LocationGroup
+    Archive archive = Archive();
+    archive.open(globalArchive, <processID>);
+    // That creates an Archive, which is where you'll store local events.

-    globalArchive.addLocation(...)         // Register a Location
+    globalArchive.addLocation(<threadID>)         // Register a Location
     ThreadWriter threadWriter;
-    threadWriter.openThread(globalArchive, <customThreadID>);
+    threadWriter.openThread(globalArchive, <threadID>);
+    // A ThreadWriter is the interface made to log some events

     // Start logging
     pallas_record_generic(&threadWriter, <custom Attribute>, <timestamp>, <name>);